JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ![Simulated vs Convoluted Data](Figures/DataGeneration/Sim_vs_Convoluted_FeldsparSpectralReadings_Combined.png)

 In the context of spectral analysis, MCNP can be used to simulate the interaction of radiation with soil materials, providing spectrums to analyze.
 Linear Convolution is used to quickly predict spectral readings for material mixtures by combining the spectral signatures of individual components.
 This does not account for the complex interactions between materials, but it provides a simplified approach to generate spectral data for analysis.
 The error metric for this convolution method is based on the difference between the simulated spectral readings and the readings obtained from MCNP simulations.
-The affects of convolution on the analysis results will be investigated in the results section.
+The effects of convolution as training data on the analysis results will be investigated in the results section.

 ## 3. Analysis Methods of Spectral Readings

 This section explores various spectral analysis methods applied to the simulated spectral readings.
 Each method is evaluated for its effectiveness in measuring Carbon levels.
+Error is calculated using mean squared error (MSE) between the predicted and actual carbon levels in the test data.

 ### 3.1 Peak Fitting

-Peak fitting involves identifying and quantifying the peaks in the spectral data that correspond to specific soil components.
+Baseline - Peak fitting involves using the least- squares method in identifying and quantifying the baseline and peaks in the spectral data that correspond to specific soil components [Gardner et al., 2011].
 This method is useful for extracting information about the concentration of individual elements or compounds in the soil.
 For effective peak fitting, the data is filtered to focus on the peak area.

 | Symbol | Description                | Example Function                |
 |--------|----------------------------|---------------------------------|